Adaptive block optimization for more reliable photogrammetry

 CONFIDENCE

-Sub-pixel reprojection errors are an indicator of a consistent internal adjustment of the block, which raises confidence in metric analyses across the entire model.
+Per-image reprojection error at sub-pixel level is indicative of a consistent internal adjustment of the photogrammetric block, which raises confidence in metric analyses across the entire model.

 INTEGRITY

-Reprojection errors at sub-pixel level and balanced between images, together with a high redundancy of tie points, reduce the likelihood of geometrically weak regions, especially far from GCPs or in low-texture zones.
-A well-conditioned block in turn reduces the likelihood of noise, gaps and local distortions in dense point clouds, meshes and DEMs, improving their reliability and interpretability.
+Per-image reprojection error at sub-pixel level and balanced between images, together with a high redundancy of tie points, reduce the likelihood of geometrically weak regions, especially far from control points or within low-texture zones.
+A well-conditioned block in turn reduces the likelihood of noise, gaps, and local distortions in dense point clouds, meshes, and DEMs, supporting their reliability and interpretability.

 COHERENCE

-The reduction of reprojection error at sub-pixel level with a limited loss of tie points, enables the refinement or extension of the orientation model, the update of GCPs and the co-registration of multi-epoch surveys on the same site to be more coherent.
+The reduction of per-image reprojection error at the sub-pixel level with a limited impact on the block’s redundancy supports the coherent refinement or extension of the orientation model, the update of control points, and the co-registration of multi-epoch surveys on the same site.

 STANDARDIZATION